 While that is the most prominent example (mainly because of how early it is), that's not the only one.
 One near the end of the game may just take the cake.
 To wit, Jake goes after Pretty Boy, The Dragon of the Devil's Hand, and knows where he stays.
 But rather than just go after him, he instead wins a couple of races for Brandy, goes to a mine and kills all of the workers there (to be fair, they shot at him first, but he is a biker, after all), goes to a miner's house to steal his bike, evades the police (killing many more of them), gets the bike fitted with C4, and gives it back to Brandy, who takes it to Pretty Boy's loft.
 And what happens next?
 Jake shoots the bike to blow it up (not detonating the explosives or anything, and no, the explosion is no different than the millions of explosions that came before it) in order to get Pretty Boy's attention.
 This leads to another fight with the Devil's Hand and yet another bike chase.
 Jake might as well have just shot an ordinary bike or car, since it seemed to serve the same purpose.
 At the very least, the electric fence part had a purpose, even if Jake mishandled it.
 Getting to Pretty Boy in such a complex way on the other hand, rather than just go straight to his loft and avoid everything else, served no purpose aside to pad the length of the game out.

-Damage-Sponge Boss: Cook in the DLC is something of a traditional video game boss; he runs around while firing a machine gun, has a lot of health, and is defeated simply by shooting him a lot.
+Damage-Sponge Boss: Cook in the DLC is something of a traditional video game boss; he runs around while firing a machine gun, has a lot of health (he's got about two and a half times as much health as a Giant Mook), and is defeated simply by shooting him a lot.

 Disproportionate Retribution: Start a gunfight in a Casino and the police dispatches a few dozen officers armed only with pistols and batons.
 Steal a bike and a attack helicopter tries to gun you down.